alinex/node-alinex/README.md

 It aims to help the developer to create individual solutions in a fast and easy but stable way.

-The alinex package itself will be the base system which have a management console for easy management.
+The alinex package itself will become the base system which has a management console for easy management:

 - search for alinex applications
 - install new alinex packages